rishiiyer01/Thermal-PINO/README.md

 If not, please use some of the OpenFOAM functionality to generate data.

 ![image](https://github.com/rishiiyer01/Thermal-PINO/assets/79063239/f1cee470-3fbd-455c-b9a3-a0cfa21a1361)
 Full model was trained on a single NVIDIA p100 15 gb node.
-Inference takes less than 0.1s.
+Inference takes less than 0.1s, this type of architecture shows potential to automate ChT simulations of varying similar geometries.
-To download the trained model on conjugate heat transfer problems: